 - 2-3 teaspoons fresh lemon juice, to taste

-- 1 large garlic clove
+- 1 large garlic clove, more to taste

-- salt and pepper
+- fine sea salt and black pepper

 - scallions, leeks or chives to garnish

-Garnish with finely chopped scallions, leeks or chives and serve chilled with bread, crackers or as a side dish.
+- Garnish with finely chopped scallions, leeks, or chives and serve chilled with bread, crackers, or as a side dish.

 Either use the chopped stems for the salad as well or use them to make soup, mash or another recipe.

 Nutrition Information:Yield: 4 Serving Size: 1/4 of the salad